Sara Haardt

 Sara Powell Haardt (March 1, 1898 – May 31, 1935) was an American author and professor of English literature.
-Though she died at the age of 37 of meningitis, she produced a considerable body of work including newspaper reviews, articles, essays, a novel The Making of a Lady, several screenplays and over 50 short stories.
-She is central to John Barton Wolgamot's notorious book-length poem, In Sara Mencken, Christ and Beethoven there were men and women (1944), recorded by the composer Robert Ashley.
+Though she died at the age of 37 of meningitis, she produced a considerable body of work including newspaper reviews, articles, essays, the novel The Making of a Lady, several screenplays and over 50 short stories.
+She is central to John Barton Wolgamot's notorious book-length poem, In Sara Mencken, Christ and Beethoven There Were Men and Women (1944), recorded by the composer Robert Ashley.

 Early life and education

-Sara Powell Haardt was born March 1, 1898, to Venetia (Hall) Haardt and German American John Anton Haardt in Montgomery, Alabama, the eldest of five children.
-She attended the Margaret Booth School.
+Sara Powell Haardt was born on March 1, 1898, to Venetia (Hall) Haardt and John Anton Haardt in Montgomery, Alabama.
+She had German Americans ancestry on her father's side and was the eldest of five children.
+Haardt attended the Margaret Booth School.
 In 1920, she graduated Phi Beta Kappa from Goucher College in Baltimore, Maryland.
 While still an undergraduate at Goucher, she had become a professional writer, writing for literary reviews and popular periodicals.

 Career

-She was immediately hired to teach at Goucher College in the English Department upon graduation.
+Haardt was immediately hired to teach at Goucher College in the English Department upon graduation.

-She became the head of the Alabama branch of the National Woman's Party, where she led the unsuccessful fight to have the Alabama Legislature ratify the 19th Amendment.
+She became the head of the Alabama branch of the National Woman's Party, where she led the unsuccessful fight to have the Alabama legislature ratify the 19th Amendment.

-In 1923, she met fellow Baltimore writer H. L. Mencken.
-Despite his widely known opposition to the institution of marriage, and his criticism of suffragettes, they married in 1930.
+Haardt's childhood friend, Alabama author Sara Mayfield wrote extensively about Haardt's marriage to H. L. Mencken in her 1968 book The Constant Circle: H.L.
+Mencken and His Friends.
+Despite Mencken's reputation for being "a rock-ribbed bachelor" and his criticism of suffragettes, they married in a small Episcopal ceremony in Baltimore on August 27, 1930.

 Death

-She died in 1935 from meningitis.
+Haardt died in 1935 from meningitis.

 Her death was the result of complications of tuberculosis, from which she had suffered for many years.

 Recognition

-Her short story "Absolutely Perfect" won her a nomination for the O. Henry Prize in 1933.
+Haardt's short story "Absolutely Perfect" won her a nomination for the O. Henry Prize in 1933.